-- A. Tabellini and Alesina (1990) argue that many of the neutrality results of the Barro type approach are the consequence of an assumed permanence in the polity's ability to make decisions. - i.
-They show that if decisive power in government changes from time to time, that each successive "polity" has an incentive to attempt to manipulate the choices of their successors through the choice of fiscal policy. - a.
-While such strategic interdependence between current and future decisions makers is doubtless important, their results can be reinterpreted in fiscal uncertainty and insurance terms. - Uncertainty about future service levels can be reduced in their model by substituting debt financed current services for tax financed future services. - c.
-This lecture has argued that other sorts of fiscal uncertainty may have similar effects on the level of debt issue. - ii.
-Even in cases where voters (or at least the median voter) have unbiased expectations about the costs of future government programs, uncertainty itself may cause current programs to be substituted for future expenditures.

-- a.
-Risk averse political decision makers will prefer the relatively greater certain benefits of present programs to the increasingly unpredictable benefits of future programs. - b.
-Similarly, voters prefer the uncertain taxes of future periods to certain ones in the present. - c.
-In this manner, uncertainty itself tends to increase deficit spending. - B. The existence of costly and imperfect information creates an opportunity for interest groups to invest in the strategic dissemination of policy relevant information. - i.
-This is generally what lobbying, per se, entails. - ii.
-The analysis above demonstrates that imperfect information may thereby increase the tendency for governments to engage in deficit finance if the future tax current expenditure lobby is able to generate greater influence than their pro-surplus oriented opponents. - iii.
-Moreover, even in cases where interest groups are not able to materially change the expectations of pivotal decision makers, it is still possible that the debate will increase perceived uncertainty, and thereby encourage government programs to be implemented sooner rather than later. - iv.
-Imperfect information, itself, often has non-neutral implications about the level of debt in a society.
+- VIII.
+Some Conclusions about Debt Finance - A. Tabellini and Alesina (1990) argue that many of the neutrality results of the Barro type approach are the consequence of an assumed permanence in the polity's ability to make decisions. - i.
+They show that if decisive power in government changes from time to time, that each successive "polity" has an incentive to attempt to manipulate the choices of their successors through the choice of fiscal policy. - While such strategic interdependence between current and future decisions makers is doubtless important, their results can be reinterpreted in fiscal uncertainty and insurance terms. - Uncertainty about future service levels can be reduced in their model by substituting debt financed current services for tax financed future services. - This lecture has argued that other sorts of fiscal uncertainty may have similar effects on the level of debt issue. - ii.
+Even in cases where voters (or at least the median voter) have unbiased expectations about the costs of future government programs, uncertainty itself may cause current programs to be substituted for future expenditures. - Risk averse political decision makers will prefer the relatively greater certain benefits of present programs to the increasingly unpredictable benefits of future programs. - Similarly, voters prefer the uncertain taxes of future periods to certain ones in the present. - In this manner, uncertainty itself tends to increase deficit spending. - B. The existence of costly and imperfect information creates an opportunity for interest groups to invest in the strategic dissemination of policy relevant information. - i.
+This is generally what lobbying, per se, entails.